 Definition, Etiology, PathogenesisTop

 Panniculitis is an inflammatory reaction caused by necrosis of adipocytes.
 It mainly involves the subcutaneous tissue but may affect adipose tissue anywhere in the body and may also involve a number of systems and organs.
-The etiology is unknown.
+Etiology is unknown.
 Triggering factors include trauma (including self-inflicted injury), external exposure to chemicals, biochemical disturbances (eg, increased activity of pancreatic enzymes), and infections.
 Panniculitis may be accompanied by other systemic connective tissue diseases (systemic lupus erythematosus), lymphoproliferative neoplasms, or histiocytosis.

 Clinical Features and Natural HistoryTop